 Dividend 1‑Year Chg (%).
-The percentage between the last paid dividend and the corresponding dividend 1 year earlier.
+The percentage between the last paid dividend and the corresponding dividend one year earlier.

 Dividend 3‑Year Avg (%).
-The average annual compound dividend growth for the last 3 years based on the last paid dividend and the corresponding dividend 3 years earlier.
+The average annual compound dividend growth for the last three years is based on the last paid dividend and the corresponding dividend three years earlier.

 Dividend 5‑Year Avg (%).
-The average annual compound dividend growth for the last 5 years based on the last paid dividend and the corresponding dividend 5 years earlier.
+The average annual compound dividend growth for the last five years is based on the last paid dividend and the corresponding dividend five years earlier.

 Dividend 10‑Year Avg (%).
-The average annual compound dividend growth for the last 10 years based on the last paid dividend and the corresponding dividend 10 years earlier.
+The average annual compound dividend growth for the last ten years is based on the last paid dividend and the corresponding dividend ten years earlier.
 (Exclusive to StockRover)

 Expected Dividend Growth Rate.
 The growth rate between the forward dividend per share and the trailing dividend per share.
-A great indication of company and analyst expectations of future dividend growth.
+This is a great indication of company and analyst expectations of future dividend growth.

 Forward Dividend Growth.
 The percentage change in dividend per share implied by the forward yield vs. the trailing 12-month yield.
 This is highest when a company has just announced a dividend increase.

 Dividend Yield Sector Decile.
 The decile rank of the company’s Dividend Yield among the yields of all companies in the same sector.
-Companies that have the highest yields score a 1 and the lowest yielding companies score a 10.
+Companies with the highest yields score a 1, and the lowest-yielding companies score a 10.
 (Exclusive to StockRover)

 Dividend Per Share.
-The dollar amount paid per share in dividends each year based on the trailing twelve months dividend paid, updated by the forward forecast if available.
-Useful to compare against current stock price to assess your income per share.
+The dollar amount paid per share in dividends each year is based on the trailing twelve months’ dividend paid, updated by the forward forecast if available.
+It is useful to compare against the current stock price to assess your income per share.

 Next Dividend Payment Per Share.
 The dollar amount of the next dividend payment, quarterly or yearly.

 Expected Yearly Dividends.
-The expected annual dividend income, calculated as Quantity times Dividend Per Share.
+The expected annual dividend income is calculated as Quantity times Dividend Per Share.

 Percent of Expected Yearly Dividends.
 The percent of the portfolio’s expected annual dividend income from this holding.
-Useful to have in your portfolio view to predict future income totals.
+It is useful to have in your portfolio view to predict future income totals.
 (Exclusive to StockRover)